TheOdinProject/curriculum/rails_programming/forms_and_authentication/project_forms.md

    Parameters: {"authenticity_token"=>"WUaJBOpLhFo3Mt2vlEmPQ93zMv53sDk6WFzZ2YJJQ0M=", "username"=>"foobar", "email"=>"foo@bar.com", "password"=>"[FILTERED]"}
    ~~~
 That looks a whole lot like what you normally see when Rails does it, right?
 6. Go into your UsersController and build out the `#create` action to take those parameters and create a new User from them.
-If you successfully save the user, you should redirect back to the New User form (which will be blank) and if you don't, it should render the `:new` form again (but it will still have the existing information entered in it).
+If you successfully save the user, you should redirect back to the New User form (which will be blank) and if you don't, it should render the `:new` form again.
 You should be able to use something like:

    ~~~ruby
    # app/controllers/users_controller.rb